Skip to main content

 Determine memory type

-Claude Code offers four memory locations in a hierarchical structure, each serving a different purpose:
+Claude Code offers several memory locations in a hierarchical structure, each serving a different purpose:

 Memory TypeLocationPurposeUse Case ExamplesShared With